hwameistor/hwameistor/docs/docs/faqs.md

     kubectl get lsn <node-name> -o yaml # Check whether the disk is managed normally
     ```

-2. The hwameistor related components [excluding drbd-adapter] are not working properly.
+2. The hwameistor related components are not working properly.
 You can check it by running the following command:
+> module `drbd-adapter` is only needed when HA is enabled, if not, ignore the releated error.

     ```bash
     kubectl get pod -n hwameistor # Confirm whether the pod is running